matjazbravc/Microservice.Architecture.Demo/README.md

 * Developers can better understand the functionality of a service

 ## Why MassTransit?
-[MassTransit](http://masstransit-project.com) is a free, open source, lightweight message bus for creating distributed applications using the .NET framework.
+[MassTransit](http://masstransit-project.com) is a free, open source, lightweight distributed application framework for creating distributed applications using the .NET framework.
 [MassTransit](http://masstransit-project.com) provides an extensive set of features on top existing message transports, resulting in a developer friendly way to asynchronously connect services using message-based conversation patterns.
 Message-based communication is a reliable and scalable way to implement a service oriented architecture.
 If you want to know more please visit [MassTransit](http://masstransit-project.com).

 ## Why RabbitMQ?